vp15591/homebrew-yugabytedb/README.md

 For example:

  * Install the latest available production release of YugabyteDB.
-This will currently install YUgabyte 2.0.11.0:
+This will currently install Yugabyte 2.0.11.0:
  ```
  $ brew install yugabytedb
  ```